"Show Me You Comply... Without Showing Me Anything": Zero-Knowledge Software Auditing for AI-Enabled Systems: Introduction

-In response to such scenarios, this paper introduces ZKMLOps, a novel framework for the systematic auditing of Machine Learning (ML) systems.
-The framework operationalizes Zero-Knowledge Proofs (ZKPs) \cite{zkmlSurvey2025} within the Machine Learning Operations (MLOps) lifecycle \cite{kreuzberger_machine_2023}, enabling an organization to furnish verifiable cryptographic proof that its systems adhere to specific requirements and regulations.
-A ZKP is a protocol that allows a prover to convince a verifier that a computational statement is true, without revealing any information beyond the statement's validity.
-This property makes ZKPs uniquely suited to resolve the auditing dilemma.
-However, the theoretical availability of these primitives does not address the practical challenge of their systematic application.
-This integration allows for the verification of properties, such as the use of an approved model, a fair dataset, or any other arbitrary requirement, without revealing any underlying proprietary information or sensitive data.
-Consequently, ZKMLOps directly addresses the fundamental conflict between the need for transparency in auditing and for confidentiality in competitive and regulated environments.
+This paper introduces ZKMLOps, a framework that operationalizes \acp{ZKP}~\cite{zkmlSurvey2025} within the \ac{MLOps} lifecycle~\cite{kreuzberger_machine_2023}, enabling an organization to provide verifiable cryptographic evidence on specific computational properties of its systems, such as whether an approved model produced a given inference on approved input data, which auditors can then assess against regulatory requirements.
+A ZKP allows a prover to convince a verifier that a computational statement is true without revealing any information beyond the statement's validity, which fits the auditing dilemma.
+However, the availability and active research of these primitives~\cite{Groth2016,Gabizon2020,zkmlSurvey2025} does not address the practical challenge of their systematic application.